We are currently importing the latest prescribing data. You may see incomplete data across the site. Please check back in a couple of hours!

 Explore:

-Tagged as: Cost Saving, NHS England Low Priority, Pain, Safety (or browse all measures)
+Tagged as: Cost Saving, NHS England - items which should not routinely be prescribed in primary care, Pain, Safety (or browse all measures)

 Sub-ICB Locations are ordered by mean percentile over the past six months.
 Each chart shows the results for the individual Sub-ICB Location, plus deciles across all Sub-ICB Locations in the NHS in England.